BVantur/adopt-a-puppy/README.md

 ## :scroll: Description
-This app was created in spite of Android dev challenge for a 1. week.
+This app was created as a task in the Android dev challenge with Jetpack Compose for a 1. week.
 You can read more about this challenge [here](https://android-developers.googleblog.com/2021/02/android-dev-challenge-lift-off-with.html).

 ## :camera_flash: Screenshots